StrawberryBe/analytics.de-DE/help/implement/js-implementation/c-variables/page-variables.md

 ## „products“{#concept_A4007F6307E4419DAA65E1668A8FEBA2}

 Die Variable „“ dient zur Nachverfolgung von Produkten und Produktkategorien (sowie von Kaufmenge und Kaufpreis).
-Produkte werden in der Regel zusammen mit einem Warenkorbereignis oder einem Ereignis festgelegt.
+Products is typically set in conjunction with a cart event or a  event.

 <!--